underscoreio/essential-scala-doodle-case-study/src/pages/animation/example.md

 ## A Small Example

-To make this concrete let's experiment with a version of the system we'll be building.
+Let's experiment with a version of the system we'll be building.
 You can find this system on the `feature/event` branch.
 We're going to use it to make a little ball move around the screen in response to key presses.

 We start by converting the `Canvas` callbacks for animation frames and key presses into event streams.